tcsenzo/theater-events/README.md

 Possible responses:

-202 - Event created
+- 202 - Event created
-404 - Theater not found
-400 - Invalid or insufficient data
+- 400 - Invalid or insufficient data
+- 403 - Forbidden (the logged user is not the theaters owner)
+- 404 - Theater not found

 ### How to list all the events